junxit/us-congress-bills-115/metadata.md

 - 2017-03-20 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 115-49, Part I.
 - 2017-03-20 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 115-49, Part I.
 - 2017-03-21 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2017-06-29 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported with amendments favorably.
+- 2017-06-29 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Roberts with amendments.
+Without written report.
+- 2017-06-29 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Roberts with amendments.
+Without written report.
+- 2017-06-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 163.